DA Direkt Home Insurance: Understand and Optimize Comprehensive Protection for Your Home

 Termination rights for both contracting parties (§ 11 VVG).

-Additional components: Tailored protection as needed
+Additional Modules: Tailored Protection as Needed

-Typical optional additional benefits include:
+Typical optional additional services include:

 Bicycle theft outside the insured location.